How to Market Your Skills in a Job Marketplace

-How are Marketplaces Different from a Typical Job Board or Resume?
+Marketplaces vs Typical Job Board or Resume

 Erica Jackson: An online marketplace is a place where independent or freelance talent visit to market themselves and search for projects matching their area of expertise.
 You will also find that companies actively engage within the marketplace to search for talent as well, eliminating the need for the assistance of outside placement firms.
 They can locate and connect with talent directly that they hope to consider for their available projects.
 With a typically job board, you generally have massive lists of roles targeting primarily full-time permanent employees ranging from small companies to large enterprises.